7 Wedding Colour Palettes That Will Define 2026

 • Best for: Outdoor and garden ceremonies, farm weddings, vineyard receptions

-• Ontario love: Cedar Bay Farm and similar Ontario barn venues report this as their most-requested palette for 2026
+• Venue tip: Farm and barn venues report this as their most-requested palette for 2026

 6. Tonal Browns — The 70s Revival